shankar-r10n/spt-aca-hol/README.md

 **Objectives** - Listing of the key objectives of the lab.

-**Why is it relevant to the customer ?** - This section describes the relevance and reasoning behind why Alice and Bob chose the objectives for the customer _in this case_ - **Marketblitz**
+**Why is it relevant to the customer ?** - This section describes the relevance and reasoning behind why Alice and Bob chose the objectives for the customer - **Marketblitz**

 **Steps** -   A set of detailed steps to follow in an hands-on manner to achieve the objectives.